berkeley-scf/tutorial-dynamic-docs/README.md

 * Combining R and Markdown using Jupyter's R kernel
 * Combining R and bash using Jupyter's Python kernel

+Included in this repository are template documents for the various modalities described above.

 The tutorial is illustrated in the context of the [BCE virtual machine](http://bce.berkeley.edu).